luxonis/datadreamer/README.md

 - `Incomplete Object Representation`: Occasionally, the generative models might not include all desired objects in the synthetic images.
 This could result from the complexity of the scene or limitations within the model's learned patterns.

 - `Annotation Accuracy`: The annotations created by foundation computer vision models may not always be precise.
 These models strive for accuracy, but like all automated systems, they are not infallible and can sometimes produce erroneous or ambiguous labels.
+However, we have implemented several strategies to mitigate these issues, such as Test Time Augmentation (TTA), usage of synonyms for class names and careful selection of the confidence/IOU thresholds.

 Despite these limitations, the datasets created by datadreamer provide a valuable foundation for developing and training models, especially for edge computing scenarios where data availability is often a challenge.
 The synthetic and annotated data should be seen as a stepping stone, granting a significant head start in the model development process.